nlpapereading/nlpapereading/README.md

 # NLP Reading Group in MSRA

 This is the reading group homepage for Natural Language Computing Group, Microsoft Research Asia (MSRA).
-We regularly have interns to present recent papers on a range of topics including but not limited to Natural Language Processing, Computer Vision, Speech Processing and Machine Learning.
+We regularly have interns to present interesting (and usually recent) papers on a wide range of topics including but not limited to Natural Language Processing, Computer Vision, Speech Processing and Machine Learning.

 # Schedule
-3:00 pm to 4:00 pm  (GMT+8) on each Friday at Conf Rm bjw 2/13158, Microsoft Beijing.
+3:00 pm to 4:00 pm  (GMT+8) on Friday at Conf Rm bjw 2/13158, Microsoft Beijing.

 # What's in this Repo?